rupeshtr78/raftleader/README.md

 We can see that the pre-vote request from Node3 was rejected.

-## Metrics
+#### Metrics

-We will configure Prometheus and Grafana to explore cluster and consensus  related metrics.
+For this exercise we configured Prometheus and Grafana to explore cluster and consensus  related metrics.
 Refer this [link](https://hyperledger-fabric.readthedocs.io/en/latest/metrics_reference.html) for all available metrics.

 Before starting network add the below lines under orderer-base environment variables.